cdown/chrisdown.name/_posts/2019-07-18-linux-memory-management-at-scale.md

 ---
 layout: post
 title: "Linux memory management at scale"
+translations:
+    - lang: ja
+      url: /ja/2019/07/18/linux-memory-management-at-scale.html
 ---

+[(This post is also available in Japanese.)](/ja/2019/07/18/linux-memory-management-at-scale.html)

 As part of my work on the [cgroup2](https://facebookmicrosites.github.io/cgroup2/) project, I spend a lot